Bordeaux, Bordeaux Sec

 The history of Château Mauvinon began in 1962 when Claude Tribaudeau acquired the vineyard and...

-Château Les Tours Seguy, now in organic conversion, is located in the heart of the Côtes de Bourg vineyard on the right bank of the Gironde, 30 km north of Bordeaux.
-This area was called....Lire plus Learn more
+Château Les Tours Seguy, now in organic production, is located in the heart of the Côtes de Bourg vineyards in St Ciers de Canesse on the right bank of the Gironde, 30 km north of Bordeaux....Lire plus Learn more

-One day in February 2014, it was the meeting between two men, one wishing to sell his estate and above all to pass on his experience accumulated over decades, and me, wishing to blossom in the elaboration and marketing of my wines, after several weekends of exchange and work in the vineyards and in the cellar, an intense relationship was forged.
+One day in February 2014, two men met, one of them, wishing to give up his domain and especially to transmit his experience accumulated for decades, and I, wishing to blossom in the elaboration and the marketing of my wines.
+After several weekends of exchange and work in the vineyards and in the cellar, an intense relationship was forged.
 With the 2014 harvest and vinification completed, an agreement was reached to acquire the estate in 2015.
-Since then, I have continued the investment policy and intensified environmental actions.
-An elegant wine was born from this rich collaboration, "L'Esprit du Seguy" As the son and grandson of a farmer, I apply the values that have been taught to me and that make "common sense for farmers", and the Environment, and more generally, Sustainable Development, are at the heart of my concerns.
-Protecting the women and men invested in their work in the field, ensuring the company's economic performance, and preserving our environment are essential to me. nature is our most precious asset, it deserves consistency and respect.
-The vine gives its best when it is balanced.
-All our packaging is 100% recyclable and is supplied locally to limit environmental impacts.
-Our suppliers of oak barrels are also based in the region, thanks to the treatment of our effluents, our discharges no longer have an impact on the environment, sulphites are used sparingly at the lowest doses, and in 2018 I decided to convert the estate to organic production, a nice challenge given the climatic hazards we are facing...
+Since then, I have continued the investment policy and intensified the actions in favor of the environment.
+As a son and grandson of a farmer, I apply the values that I was taught and that make up the "good farming sense".
+The environment, and more generally, sustainable development are at the heart of my concerns.
+Protecting the women and men involved in their work on the estate, ensuring the economic performance of the company, and preserving our environment, are essential to me.
+Nature is the most precious thing we have, it deserves constancy and respect.
+The vine gives the best of itself when it is balanced.
+Let's give back to nature what it so generously gives us.
+All our packaging is 100% recyclable and is sourced locally to limit the impact on the environment.
+Our oak barrel suppliers are also based in the region.
+Thanks to the treatment of our effluents, our discharges no longer have an impact on the environment.
+Sulfites are used sparingly at the lowest doses.
+In 2018, I made the decision to convert the estate to organic production, a nice challenge to take up given the climatic hazards we are experiencing...
+The 2021 vintage has the "Organic Production" label

 A transmission of know-how between each generation of winegrowers and "new blood"! :All the generations of winegrowers who have succeeded each other on this property have the particularity of having previously carried out another activity.
 In addition to the transmission of know-how between each generation, the "neophytes" have brought new ideas, which has made it possible to sublimate the estate and its wines.
 The first winegrower was for example a cooper, then a doctor took over.
 Then Jean-François Breton, a geologist by training, took over the property, deeply restructured and developed it.
 Finally, he gives me the property with the will to pass on all the knowledge accumulated over the past 20 years.
 My first profession as a breeder of spices and natural raw materials for perfumes, and my passion for wine and nature, allow me to strive for excellence with a touch of audacity.